NuiLab/Multi-Touch-and-Mid-Air-Framework/README.txt

 License A:  GPL v2 as of version 0.1 --- Any changes to the license will be updated here.

 License B: The second license, is a private license available via Dr. Rishe and Dr. Ortega.
-Write to forte007@fiu.edu for more information.
+Write to fortega@cs.fiu.edu for more information.

 	Main Developer:
 		Francisco R. Ortega